- A lump between the ribcage above the stomach may indicate many underlying health problems.

 Cysts, especially those that are easily visible, can be cleaned by draining the fluid and helping it to heal.
 However, cysts are usually a manifestation of an underlying cause so the focus should be on treating the condition.

 Most cysts form inside the body and may cause complications if they go undiagnosed and untreated.
-An imaging test like an MRI can help detect such abnormalities inside the body.
+An imaging test like a full-body MRI can help detect such abnormalities inside the body.

 Lipomas are soft tissue tumors that form due to the slow growth of fatty tissue.
 They aren’t cancerous.
 They cause soft, rubbery lumps that move when you touch them.